Looking to plan a trip to Yellowstone National Park but finding it overwhelming to plan your Yellowstone itinerary? I got you!

 - Yellowstone Regional Airport (COD) – the second closest airport in Cody, Wyoming that is 55 miles from the East Entrance.
 Also will likely be expensive since it’s a smaller airport.

-- Bozeman Airport (BZN) in Montana – this is the airport we flew in to (and it’s colored red on my map above).
+- Bozeman Airport (BZN) in Montana – this is the airport we flew in to.
 There are direct flights from LAX.
 It’s only about an 1.5 drive to the North Entrance, or 1 hour and 45 minutes to the West Entrance

 - Jackson Hole (JAC) in Wyoming – This airport is located about 1 hour from the South Entrance